Čedomir Jovanović: Car bombing

-On the morning of February 6, 2001, Jovanović sat in a restaurant by the business club "Lutra" to attend a discussion with State Security executive Franko Simatović, the Minister of Interior Dušan Mihajlović, and Milorad Ulemek, who organized the meeting.
+On the morning of 6 February 2001, Jovanović sat in a restaurant by the business club "Lutra" to attend a discussion with State Security executive Franko Simatović, the Minister of Interior Dušan Mihajlović, and Milorad Ulemek, who organised the meeting.
 Jovanović and Mihajlović asked Simatović about the Ibar Highway assassination attempt on Vuk Drašković, the murder of Slavko Ćuruvija and the disappearance of Ivan Stambolić.
 Simatović claimed not to know about any of the liquidations, to which Jovanović remarked, "Frenki, you know so little for someone who was second man in the State Security Service."

 After the meeting, Jovanović got in his Mitsubishi Pajero to drive his wife to Avalska street in Belgrade.
 After having walked approximately ten meters away from his vehicle, the Pajero exploded, destroying several other cars in the vicinity.
 Approximately 30 minutes had elapsed from the meeting with Simatović and the car bomb detonation.
 The vehicle was left in a parking lot for four days, after which it was taken for investigation by the Yugoslav Institute for Safety.
 Mitsubishi's European division also investigated and concluded that the cause of the explosion was that of a time bomb.
 The former head of the Yugoslav State Security Service, Jovica Stanišić, later commented that "someone from our agency did it".

 Negotiation of Milošević's arrest

-On March 31, 2001, after a masked government unit stormed Slobodan Milošević's fortified villa, Jovanović negotiated with the former Yugoslav president for him to surrender peacefully.
+On 31 March 2001, after a masked government unit stormed Slobodan Milošević's fortified villa, Jovanović negotiated with the former Yugoslav president for him to surrender peacefully.
 In an interview conducted by Ekspres in June 2016, Jovanović said that as Milošević surrendered himself to the police, his daughter Marija asked him explicitly to commit suicide instead of surrendering.
 When Milošević gave himself up to the authorities, Jovanović was removed by security after which Marija fired a pistol at the vehicle Jovanović was sitting in.
 In the same interview, Jovanović admitted that he feared more that Marija would get shot by the bodyguards than he did for his own life during the Milošević villa standoff.

 In 2014, Jovanović appeared on a televised episode of Goli život (Naked Life in English) on TV Happy, during which he talked about some of his life experiences.
 In the interview, Jovanović talked about Milošević and his arrest: